 This two-part movie is a gangster crime drama set in the backdrop of Dhanbad, Jharkhand.
 Hunger for power, overpowering the rich and affluent, the corruption in the system, and objectifying women – these are just some of the issues addressed in the movie.

 There’s more to this film than meets the eye in the overly-glammed wedding festivities.
 Kabir and Naina get to know each other during a trekking trip but different priorities take them down different paths.
 Several years pass before they meet again.

 14. The Lunchbox, 2013

 A romance about an unusual friendship that develops because of an unlikely mistake made by a tiffin carrier service.
-Ila’s tiffin, that was made for her husband, gets delivered to Saajan which starts an exchange of letters that blossoms into something more.
+Ila’s tiffin, which was made for her husband, gets delivered to Saajan, which starts an exchange of letters that blossoms into something more.

 This emotional drama revolves around the journey of track and field sprinter, Milkha Singh.
 It also portrays the emotional distress he goes through because of the India-Pakistan partition.
 The movie bagged several awards that year for this Bollywood sports drama.

-A romantic comedy starring Alia Bhatt and Arjun Kapoor affectionately paints the couple’s love story against the broader strokes of cultural disparity and prejudices.
-The film beautifully sheds light onto India’s regional spectrum where pragmatic issues emanate from striving to marry your “across-the-state” love interest.
+A romantic comedy, starring Alia Bhatt and Arjun Kapoor, affectionately paints the couple’s love story against the broader strokes of cultural disparity and prejudices.
+The film beautifully sheds light on India’s regional spectrum where pragmatic issues emanate from striving to marry your “across-the-state” love interest.

 Aamir Khan plays as an alien in this comedy-drama.
 Having lost his transmitter device at the hands of a thief, he embarks upon this journey with Anushka Sharma and together, they find answers to not just his personal quandary, but to religious and superstitious dogmas prevalent in Indian society.